Sonic Youth Song 'Teenage Riot' Used In Marc Jacobs Ad, Fans Accuse Band Of 'Selling Out'

-Sonic Youth teamed up with fashion designer, Marc Jacobs, and allowed their hit song “Teenage Riot” to be used in an ad campaign.
+Sonic Youth teamed up with fashion designer Marc Jacobs and allowed their hit song “Teenage Riot” to be used in an ad campaign.
 Longtime fans of Sonic Youth were not too pleased and promptly accused the alt-rock band of selling out.

-Commenters on YouTube were not too pleased and even said supplying their song to the major brand cheapens the music, “It just makes something so great feel cheap.”
+Commenters on YouTube were not too pleased and even said supplying their song to the major brand cheapens the music.

 “Selling out your fans for cheap toilet water?
 I suppose it is the Artists prerogative/property but this song is a symbol for fans and I think transcends the band in some ways that i think they should have been more precious with it and thought of the fans.
 That being said, sonic youth isn’t getting any younger and I suppose this helps pad their retirement funds.
 It just makes something so great feel cheap.
 I suppose you can make the argument that any publicity for this great band is good but I dunno…”